 Does Baby have the energy of a jumping bean?
 Are every pair of shoes they have dancing shoes?
 Does they hate rainy days because they can’t get all their energy out when they're stuck inside?
 If you answered yes to any of the above, it may be time for a dance-off!

-There are a thousand different ways to get your little one on his feet after you put on a catchy song, but some of the best ways are the ones you can get involved in too.
+There are a thousand different ways to get your little one on their feet after you put on a catchy song, but some of the best ways are the ones you can get involved in too.

-- The anti-imitation game: On the other hand, once you’ve done a dance, maybe Baby doesn’t want to copy you, maybe he wants to jump right into doing an even cooler dance than you just did.
+- The anti-imitation game: On the other hand, once you’ve done a dance, maybe Baby doesn’t want to copy you, maybe they want to jump right into doing an even cooler dance than you just did.
 And how else can you respond than by busting out some even cooler moves than that?
 Don’t worry if Baby has you beat, though – even if they don’t always have rhythm, toddlers definitely have style.

-A love of music is a great thing to be able to share with your little one, and the toddler years are a perfect time to make dancing a part of your family’s routine – especially before Baby has time to grow into being self-conscious about his sweet, sweet moves.
+A love of music is a great thing to be able to share with your little one, and the toddler years are a perfect time to make dancing a part of your family’s routine – especially before Baby has time to grow into being self-conscious about their sweet, sweet moves.